Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Research Design and Methods

 \subsection{Metrics}

-For each repository in our sample (both treatment and control), we collect monthly outcome metrics and time-varying covariates from January 2024 to August 2025, providing sufficient observations before and after Cursor adoption.
-This forms an unbalanced panel dataset with staggered adoptions, common in DiD designs~\cite{clarke2021implementing, roth2023s}.
+For each repository in the treatment and control group, we collect monthly outcome metrics and time-varying covariates from January 2024 to August 2025.
+This ensures that there are at least six months of observations pre- and post-adoption for the treatment group and abundant comparison observations from the control group in each month, providing statistical power for DiD-based causal inference.
+Note that the dataset is an \emph{unbalanced panel}, as not all repositories have observations over the entire observation period.